Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 Severe or chronic anal gland problems may require anal gland removal.
 This surgery is complex and risky and should be reserved as a last resort.

 Preventative care for your dog includes practicing good hygiene and grooming, awareness of these glands, and knowing the signs of inflammation.
+Maintaining healthy anal glands through a balanced diet and proper weight management is crucial for your dog's overall well-being.

-Add Gland Expression or the Grand Combo (glands + nail grind) to your monthly E-scent-ials and Scenthound will express your dog’s anal glands as part of their monthly routine care.
+Add Gland Expression or the Grand Combo (glands + nail grind) to your monthly E-scent-ials and Scenthound will express your dog’s anal glands as part of their monthly routine care.• • •

 Dr. Jim MacLean